| ExamplesFor

 located predominantly right of-way and uses high platforms.
 However,

+much street operation still excists.
 Photos: (C) Light Rail Atlas/Manuel López,

 September 1998